mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 [MongoDB-Listener]
 type=listener
 service=TheService
-protocol=mongodbprotocol
+protocol=nosqlprotocol
-mongodbprotocol.user=the_user
+nosqlprotocol.user=the_user
-mongodbprotocol.password=the_password
+nosqlprotocol.password=the_password
 port=17017
 ```
-`mongodbprotocol.user` and `mongodbprotocol.password` specify the
+`nosqlprotocol.user` and `nosqlprotocol.password` specify the
 credentials that will be used when accessing the backend database or
 cluster.
 Note that the same credentials will be used for _all_ connecting
-MongoDB clients.
+MongoDB® clients.

-Since mongodbprotocol is a _listener_ there must be a _service_ to which
+Since _nosqlprotocol_ is a _listener_, there must be a _service_ to which
-the client requests will be sent.
-Mongodbprotocol places no limitations
+the client requests will be sent. _Nosqlprotocol_ places no limitations
 on what filters, routers or backends can be used.

 A complete example can be found at the [end](#example) of this document.